Florent-Marc/SPhone/README.md

 ## Documentation

 You can check [here](https://github.com/Florent-Marc/SPhone/wiki) the documentation.
-If you have any question you can ask them on our [Discord](https://discord.gg/R7FftKwERq).

 ## For Developers
 - **API** with **Events** and basic **UI**